ca. 1909 Amberg Chantecler,

 white painted teeth, doll

-.
+is unmarked.
 Peggy was an actress child

 star of the 1920s.